In this week’s update:

 SB 5190: Health Care Worker Presumptive Eligibility

 SB 5190 provides health care workers with presumptive eligibility for workers compensation and unemployment benefits during a declared state or federal health emergency.
 Many WSNA nurses have shared their experiences with contracting COVID, running out of paid time off, and never being told by their employer that they could apply for workers compensation.
-WSNA member and Pierce County Emergency Department nurse Shelly Pollack Mead testified in support of SB 5190 in the House Labor Committee this morning.
+WSNA member and Pierce County Emergency Department nurse Shelly Pollock Mead testified in support of SB 5190 in the House Labor Committee this morning.

 HB 1097: Anti-Retaliation